opennetworkinglab/ngsdn-tutorial/EXERCISE-7.md

     deviceId=device:spine1, groupCount=5
     deviceId=device:spine2, groupCount=5

 You should see the same `flowRuleCount` and `groupCount` in your output.
-To dump the whole flow rules and groups, remove the `-c` argument from the command.
-`added` is used to filter only entities that are known to have been written to the switch (i.e., the P4Runtime Write RPC was successful.)
+To dump the whole set of flow rules and groups, remove the `-c` argument from the command. `added` is used to filter only entities that are known to have been written to the switch (i.e., the P4Runtime Write RPC was successful.)

 ### 4. Connectivity test

 #### Same-subnet hosts (bridging)

-Open up the Mininet CLI (`make mn-cli`), let's start by pinging `h1a` and `h1c`, which are both on the same subnet (VLAN `100` 172.16.1.0/24):
+Open up the Mininet CLI (`make mn-cli`).
+Start by pinging `h1a` and `h1c`, which are both on the same subnet (VLAN `100` 172.16.1.0/24):

     mininet> h1a ping h1c